shm-dmitry/auto_close_window/README.md

 | Indoor board :: servo module | OK |
 | Outdoor module board | OK |

+Boards status: Initially all done.
+At now I will recheck everething, for example - elements size.
+After it I will make order for this boards.

 | Firmware | status |
 | ---- | ---- |
 | Indoor firmware :: hardware sensors - hall, switch and soft lock | OK |